Lynkels2/100-days-of-code/log.md

 ### Day 11: July 5th 2017

-**Today's Progress**: For my Thir project i'm working on a wikipedia viewer what this basically do is search and display content from wikipedia using a request from an Api. i'm halfway done with it will finish  tomorrow
+**Today's Progress**: For my Third project i'm working on a wikipedia viewer what this basically do is search and display content from wikipedia using a request from an Api. i'm halfway done with it will finish  tomorrow

 **Thoughts:** Whoop Whoop. i'm excited about this journey.